shilpakancharla/quantumlearning/README.md

 ## Data Generation

 * `genpotential.py`: We require training data for the neural network.
 We generate thousands of random potential functions and solve them with conventional methods and solve them individually.
+We currently use seed 0 to create the initial set of data, but we can modify this with a for loop to create more data.

 ## Neural Network

 * `schrodinger_nn.py`: We set up a simple neural network and solve the one-dimensional Schrodinger equation.
+We currently use seed 0 to read in the initial set of data, but we can modify this with a for loop to read in more data.